NuevoFoundation/workshops/content/english/web-basics/answer-key.md

 ---

 ### Special note:
-This curriculum allows student to be creative.
+This curriculum allows students to be creative.
 The below is just an example of what they can do, please use your best judgement and ask for guidance if needed.
 The answer key provided here is fairly long because we are including snippets of full HTML for context.

 When a student clicks on the 'Try it yourself!' it'll open a new tab with some of the HTML code (and CSS code) already scaffolded.